 Welcome to the Blue Mountains Organic Community Gardens located at Harold Hodgson Park in the city of Katoomba, New South Wales, Australia.

-To find out more, come along for a gardening session or call Kat on 0424 563 654.
+To find out more, come along to one of these sessions, drop a message here or call volunteer co-ordinator Kat on 0424 563 654.